 Another way you can help stop the spread of fake news is to learn more about the way it works.
 While we hope our website’s given you some good information about how fake news is created, spread, and why people fall for it, reading about fake news can only do so much.
 Some online resources exist that can help you train yourself to investigate suspicious news, and get first-hand experience with how the fake news process works.
 A number of games exist to train and sensitize readers to detect and stay immune to fake news.

-Two other games, Bad News and Fake It to Make It, let players learn more about what goes into creating fake news sites, and how it is spread.
-Like us, the creators of these games believe that the best way to stop the spread of fake news is to understand where it comes from and how it is spread, so you can keep yourself from being duped.
+Here are two of our favorites.
+In both Bad News and Fake It to Make It, players learn more about what goes into creating fake news sites, and how fake news is spread.
+Like us, the creators of these games believe that the best way to stop the spread of fake news is to understand where it comes from and how it is spread, so people can keep themselves from being duped.

 A group of European researchers and journalists developed a game designed to help people (optimally between 15-35 years old, they say) become more conscious of fake news distribution practices and to resist deception and misinformation in the long run.
 Bad News puts players in the role of producers of misinformation and fake news in return for badges rewarded to the “masters of disinformation.”
 Players learn to distort the truth, plant falsehoods, and deflect attention among their virtual Twitter followers.
 By exposing people to fake news production processes and helping them gain hands-on experience, Bad News is able to help people develop increased familiarity to fake news distribution practices and immunity towards manipulation.